-for two hours, and added that additional plant and equipment costs would be by quote on a case-by-case basis.
-MJA considered this reasonable given the variability in costs and the small number of expected requests for these services.241 Our draft decision is to accept the Council's proposal whereby we would set a base price, but not a price for the additional services.
+Further, we deferred setting the complete price for the service 'location of water and sewer mains'.
+The Council proposed a base price that includes the services of two crew members for two hours, and added that additional plant and equipment costs will be by quote on a case-by-case basis.
+MJA considered this reasonable given the variability in costs and the small number of expected requests for these services.327 Our decision is to accept the Council's proposal, and we have set a base price, but not a price for the additional services.